 The Children in Care Council (CICC) is a group of looked after children and young people, who are either in care or leaving care.
 They help us to make sure our services are doing the best they can for all children and young people in care.

 Instant expert: Find out all about the Children in Care Council, including how to join.

 Making a complaint

-You might want to complain about the service you are receiving or the way you have been treated.
-If any part of our services makes you unhappy, we want to hear about it so that we put things right, apologise if appropriate, and make sure we learn from what you tell us so it doesn’t happen again.
-Making a complaint will not disrupt your service.
+If any part of our services makes you unhappy, we want to hear about it so that we put things right.
+Making a complaint will not disrupt your care.